tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/runbooks.md

 #### <a name="cause"></a>Ok

 Ezt a hibát az okozza, ha a PowerShell motor használata a runbookban a parancsmag nem található.
-Ez lehet, mert a modul, amely tartalmazza a parancsmag nem található a fiókból, egy neve ütközik, a runbook nevét, vagy a parancsmag is létezik egy másik modul és automatizálási nem tudja feloldani a nevet.
+Ez a hiba oka az lehet, a modul, amely tartalmazza a parancsmag nem található a fiókból, egy neve ütközik, a runbook nevét, vagy a parancsmag is létezik egy másik modul és automatizálási nem tudja feloldani a nevet.

 #### <a name="resolution"></a>Megoldás: